ehtishamalik/travel-app/README.md

 ## Technologies Used
 The Travel App is built using the following technologies:

-- Front-end: HTML, CSS, JS
+- Front-end: HTML, CSS, JS, Jinja template
 - Back-end: Python Flask
 - Database: SQLite Database